ReactiveSets/toubkal/README.md

 - Horizontal distribution / Charding using websocket dispatcher
 - Develop additional tests, goal is at least 900 automated tests
 - Implement Phantom.js pipelet to deliver public content to search engines w/out JavaScript and improve SEO
+- Implement websocket_clients() and websocket_server() pipelets as a faster alternative to socket_io equivalents.

 ### Version 0.6.0 - Packaging / First Beta

+This will be the first Beta version with a reasonably stable API

 #### Main Goals:

-- This is the first Beta version with a reasonably stable API:
 - Implement as many ToDo as possible
-  - Develop additional tests, goal is at least 800 automated tests
+- Develop additional tests, goal is at least 1200 automated tests
 - Extract documentation from code
 - Build Website, featuring documentation and tutorial
 - Session Strorage Dataflow